 NATIONAL VANILLA MILKSHAKE DAY

-By 1900, milkshake then referred to “wholesome drinks made with chocolate, strawberry or vanilla syrups”.
-A few years later in the early 1900′s, people began asking for this new treat with a scoop of ice cream.
-It was then by the 1930’3 that milkshakes were a popular drink in malt shops everywhere.
+By 1900, a milkshake often referred to “wholesome drinks made with chocolate, strawberry or vanilla syrups.”
+In these frothy beverages, ice cream was nowhere to be found.
+However, a few years later in the early 1900s, people began asking for this new treat with a scoop of ice cream.
+By the 1930s, malt shops were serving milkshakes all over the United States.

-Maybe you want to top off your vanilla milkshake with a little whipped cream and a cherry on top!!
+Maybe you want to top off your vanilla milkshake with a little bit of whipped cream and a cherry on top!!

 NATIONAL VANILLA MILKSHAKE DAY HISTORY

 National Day Calendar is researching the origins of this sweet holiday.
 In the meantime, visit the International Page to see what other celebrations are going on around the world on June 20th.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar®!